rii'luto, the children of Luto'Ruhl-Luto

 Proportions vary greatly.

-Stubs / used for locomotion.
-They have minimal dexterity but they are easiest to maintain.
+STUBS: used for locomotion.
+They have minimal dexterity but they are easiest to maintain in any number.

-Misc / majorly aesthetic, but sometimes with combat or balance useage.
+MISC: majorly aesthetic, but sometimes with combat or balance useage.
 Normally inspired by real life fauna, but doesn't replicate finer details (feathers, claws, etc).

 Luto are known for growing flora and even keeping fauna on their persons.